One0385/SentimentAnalysis_Practice_2/README.md

 - Comprehensive comparison of traditional and modern approaches
 - Real-world application using Amazon product reviews
 - Interactive visualizations and analysis
-- Production-ready code with detailed documentation
+- Code-ready with detailed documentation

 ## Technologies Used 🛠️